 Revive and Connect!

 For International families with special needs kids, or adults with special needs, we are welcoming guests to join our Bamboo House-building project – for day-workshops and also to stay with us and learn skills in natural building with bamboo, cob, bottle/eco-bricks and recycled materials.
-Now in the final phase of building completion, we welcome you to come and learn some tricks of the bamboo-building trade, try your hand at smaller crafts, and experience local culture and see the more non-touristy side of Bali.

 Through our Social Exchange, visitors can join in our antics and contribute to the “ground-zero” level of the project (for skilled professionals who have skills and creativity to offer our project as a co-contributor).
 We also accept interns who are willing to commit their time to help building and developing this project physically and/or assisting our Special Needs Kids Program involvement at the nearby Sunrise School as a kind of work exchange.
 Through our Internships Program, Creatives and Skilled Professionals can offer their skills and experience to assist us to develop programs, sub-projects and working relationships with our local community (3-6 weeks stay).
 In the overall picture of our project, we wish to attract/invite creative individuals/groups who can contribute to the social fabric, built environment, gardens and food-growing, health care and sports/activities in an in-kind form of contribution which can help to make ALL our lives more family-like experience… And in which people are recognised as MORE than just as ‘volunteers’ but at a co-contributor level and as members of our village network/s with whom we may have an ongoing collaborative relationship with.